 A Portuguese scheme has planned to create around 1,000 kilometres of smart roads throughout Spain.
 These will have wireless communication between road-based infrastructure nodes and smart cars.

 It’s not just safety issues that technologically enabled roads can help address.
-Sweden recently completing a pilot project that saw two kilometres of road transformed into an electrified track.
+Sweden recently completed a pilot project that saw two kilometres of road transformed into an electrified track.
 This would then recharge electric cars and trucks while they drive.

 Researchers at China’s Southwest Jiaotong University are testing an ultra-fast bullet train prototype.
 This will be based on magnetic levitation (maglev) technology, and could potentially reach speeds of up to 1,000km/h.